Craswer/PhpNetworkLprPrinter/README.md

 	include("PhpNetworkLprPrinter.php");

-Somewhere in your code you need to initialize the network printer.
+Somewhere you need to initialize the network printer in your code.
-Here is an example of doing it with a printer located in host 192.168.1.136:
+An example of doing it with a printer located in host 192.168.1.136:

 	$lpr = new PhpNetworkLprPrinter("192.168.1.136");

-Or if you prefer, with port:
+Or if you prefer, including the port:

 	$lpr = new PhpNetworkLprPrinter("192.168.1.136", 515);